 - Epic Rocking: "Heaven's in Here" clocks in at 6:01.

 - Face on the Cover: All four band members appear on the cover, arranged differently depending on the format of release.
-From left to right, the CD cover◊ features David Bowie, Tony Sales, Hunt Sales, and Reeves Gabrels; the LP and digital covers◊ feature Hunt Sales, Reeves Gabrels, David Bowie, and Tony Sales; the cassette cover◊ features Tony Sales, Hunt Sales, Reeves Gabrels, and David Bowie.
 All four variations of the cover image were photographed by Masayoshi Sukita, who previously shot the cover photos for Iggy Pop's The Idiot and Bowie's own "Heroes".

 - I Am the Band: Defied; along with Tin Machine II, this album was produced with the band operating as a democratic unit, rather than the usual routine of letting Bowie take charge of everything.

-- Longest Song Goes Last: Inverted; the 6:01 "Heaven's in Here" opens the album rather than closing it.
+- Longest Song Goes First: The 6:01 "Heaven's in Here" opens the album; no other track surpasses five minutes.

 - Miniscule Rocking: "Bus Stop" clocks in at just 1:41; at the time, it beat out "Breaking Glass" from 12 years prior for the position of Bowie's shortest song (later being beat out by both Nathan Alder segues in 1.
 Outside, with the second of the two now being Bowie's actual shortest track, at just 28 seconds).